php-fig/fig-standards/proposed/PSR-Cache.md

      * Stores a value into the cache.
      *
      * The $value argument can be any item that can be serialized by PHP, although
-     * the method of serialization is left up to the implementation.
+     * the method of serialization is left up to the  Implementing Library.
      *
      * The $ttl can be defined in a number of ways.
 As an integer or
      * DateInverval object the argument defines how long before the cache should